-You can set up Jenkins to watch for any code changes in places like SVN and GitHub, automatically do a build with tools like Ant and Maven, utilize container technology such as Docker and Kubernetes, initiate tests and then take actions like rolling back or rolling forward in production.
+You can set up Jenkins to watch for any code changes in places like GitHub, Bitbucket or GitLab and automatically do a build a with tools like Maven and Gradle.
+You can utilize container technology such as Docker and Kubernetes, initiate tests and then take actions like rolling back or rolling forward in production.

 Originally developed by Kohsuke for continuous integration (CI), today Jenkins orchestrates the entire software delivery pipeline – called continuous delivery.
 For some organizations automation extends even further, to continuous deployment.
 Continuous delivery (CD), coupled with a DevOps culture, dramatically accelerates the delivery of software.

-Engineers from the CloudBees support and product teams regularly contribute code to the Jenkins project, are active in Jenkins IRC channels and project meetings, and contribute to the Jenkins project mailing lists.
-Several of the key projects CloudBees has developed include Jenkins X, Blue Ocean and Jenkins 2.
-Additionally, all fixes made by CloudBees in the open source code are donated back to the project – which helps us all to enjoy an ever-higher quality Jenkins experience.
+Engineers from the CloudBees support and product teams regularly contribute code to the Jenkins project, are active in Jenkins chats and project meetings, and contribute to the Jenkins project mailing lists.
+Several of the key projects CloudBees has developed include Jenkins X, Jenkins Pipeline and Jenkins 2.
+Additionally, all fixes made by CloudBees in the open source code are contributed back to the project – which helps us all to enjoy an ever-higher quality Jenkins experience.

 CloudBees also provides a monthly newsletter for the Jenkins community called Continuous Information.
 It is filled with community tips and tricks, articles, presentations, events occurring around the world and many other resources.
 Subscribe and have it delivered to your inbox every month.

 Jenkins and the Continuous Delivery Foundation